 “The coronavirus pandemic has brought home more than ever that broadband is becoming more and more important in our lives and work.
 Broadband is becoming the main way we do so many things, including shopping and watching TV.
-However, the vast majority of UK households are not getting the broadband speeds and performance that they could or should.
-We aim to provide the most comprehensive and unbiased guides to getting the most from your broadband connection.”
+However, the vast majority of UK households are not getting the broadband speeds and performance that they could or should, for many different reasons.
+We aim to provide the most comprehensive and unbiased guides to get the most from your broadband connection.”

 This site is dedicated to all broadband users who want to get the very best from their broadband service.
-It brings together, and explains, a range of successful techniques that can substantially increase broadband speeds and improve other performance aspects such as latency (delay).
+It will help you not only increase speeds but also improve quality.
+For many services, latency (delay) is actually more important than speed.

 While the availability of higher-speed superfast and ultrafast broadband services is increasing, with download speeds of 30 Mbps or more now available to 95% of UK homes and businesses, we realise that many people continue to suffer with poor speeds.
 We hope we have something for everyone, with the site covering a range of broadband technologies, from basic ADSL broadband through to ultra-high-speed FTTP.